uoe-eng/tabularasa/README.md

           label: 'Field label',
           // Property in the data object.
 Can use dot-notation - e.g. 'author.surname' for nested objects.
           field: 'fieldName',
-          input: 'TextInput', // Input widget to be used to display this field.
+          component: 'CustomInput', // A custom widget to be used to edit this field.
-          props: {
+          properties: {
             // Properties to be passed direct to the Input (i.e. PrimeVue component config) }
         },